tinytort/201d-spring-2017/class-03-lists-loops-box_model/lab/README.md

 - Move the guessing game to a separate HTML file, list the questions on the page, and then have the answers fill in on the page after the user provides the answers.

 ### Technical Requirements
+- Edit my code on a new git branch named after my new feature (guessing-game).
 - Per the user stories, you will need to include in your HTML at least one each of an ordered and an unordered list.
 - Use `prompt` for input and `alert` for output to the user, unless you are working on the third Stretch Goal.
 - Do not use any 'switch' statements in your JavaScript.
 - Do not write any functions in your JavaScript.
+If you have functions in your JavaScript, make a new branch and remove them.
+This is in preparation for working with a pair tomorrow - you'll be writing functions together.
 - Expect that you will probably need both 'for' and 'while' structures for your sixth and seventh questions.
 But not necessarily.

 ### Submitting Your Assignment